Imagine coming home, hands full of groceries, and having your door unlock as you approach, no fumbling with keys necessary.

 Before you buy, you should do a bit of homework—not just on the type of smart lock that makes the most sense for you, but also on the one that fits in your home.
 You’ll need to know which part of your lock you’re replacing, i.e., do you want a deadbolt or lever design?
 Most smart locks are deadbolt, but there are lever options, too, like the Yale Assure Lever lock below.

 If your handleset is all one unit, most of these locks won’t fit.
-Unless, of course, you get one of those gorgeous Baldwin Evolved Handlesets (below), which are the only smart handlesets I’m aware of at the moment… and stunning.
+Unless, of course, you get one of those gorgeous Baldwin Evolved Handlesets which is pricey, but stunning.

 You should also make sure you measure before you shop.
 This way, you won’t end up with a lock that’s too tall or doesn’t fit on the hole already in your door.